Cost of daily living equipment and adaptations

 Basic items of equipment can often be bought from local high street shops or mobility store.
 To find your nearest mobility store, use the search bar above.
 Staff at the store will help you identify the right equipment or aids for a specific task.

-You can also read online reviews and order many items online from reputable suppliers like Amazon.
+You can also read online reviews and order many items online from reputable suppliers.
 This can sometimes work out cheaper, although remember to take into account the cost of delivery.

 VAT relief is available on a limited range of goods and services for disabled people.
 To find out if you qualify, visit the gov.uk website which offers guidance and information on how to claim VAT relief.